davidhay25/clinFHIR/content/nhip/identifiers.md

 The [NamingSystem](http://hl7.org/fhir/namingsystem.html) resource is used to describe the meaning of an identifier system.
-Because it's possible that a single entity can have more than one identifier (In healthcare it was common to use OID's but this is changing in favour of urls), each entity has a single resource, and the systems that are associated with it are held in the _uniqueId_ element.
+Because it's possible that a single entity can have more than one identifier (In healthcare it was common to use OID's but this is changing in favour of urls), each entity has a single NamingSystem resource, and the systems that are associated with it are held in the _uniqueId_ element.
 The NamingSystem resource does not have an identifier (as this would be meaningless).

 In this guide, there is a NamingSystem for each system - they are used to generate the list on the next tab.